Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Relative to Illinois, our data show that Decatur's latest annual appreciation rate is lower than 90% of the other cities and towns in Illinois.
+Relative to Illinois, our data show that Decatur's latest annual appreciation rate is higher than 90% of the other cities and towns in Illinois.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Decatur differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Decatur - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Decatur real estate investment or home purchase decisions.